Communicate openly and honestly with respect for our employees.

 We're always keen to receive feedback which we actively seek through all our communications.

 We value the opinion of our workforce and source their feedback though an annual survey.
-This is measured by ETS (a leading provider in employee and engagement surveys throughout the UK).
+This is measured by Willis Towers Watson (a leading provider in employee and engagement surveys throughout the UK).
 Company-wide and local action plans are then created in response.

-In 2016 our engagement remains relatively stable at 75 per cent compared to 79 per cent last year.
-We also had a healthy overall response rate of 77 per cent.
+In 2019 our engagement increased to 81% up from 79% in the previous year.
+We also had a healthy overall response rate of 80%.

 Employees told us, via the surveys, that leadership, together with managing and implementing change more effectively, were two key areas where we could continue to improve.
 These issues are especially important as we continue to change rapidly as a business, to meet customer expectations.